 Thanks for stopping by, feel free to share your opinion if you are feeling adventurous!

 When I wrote my previous post, the idea of tracking KPIs across the company seemed like a relatively simple idea.
-Boy, was I wrong.
-We only just implemented them a month or two ago.
+Boy, was I wrong!
+We only just implemented them a few months ago.
 It took six months to get everything in place.
 Why?
 First, because we’re really busy (we just finished hiring six new employees!).
 Second, and more importantly,... read more